+The Applicant entered the service of the United Nations on 2 April 1946 as an office machine operator in the Documents Division, Department of Conference and General Services.
+In the same year he was transferred as a clerk to the Library of the Department of Security Council Affairs, and in that capacity was serving in the Secretariat Library at the time of the termination of his appointment.

-The Applicant entered the service of the United Nations on 7 October 1946 as an Information Officer in the Radio Division (Department of Public Information).
-After first holding a temporary contract, then fixed-term contracts, he received a permanent contract on 21 April 1947.
-On 20 March 1952 he was informed that the five-year review of permanent contracts granted between January and April 1947 was being deferred, but would be carried out as soon as possible.
-On 14 October 1952 he appeared as a witness before the Internal Security Sub-Committee of the United States Senate, which was investigating the activities of United States citizens employed by the United Nations.
-At the Sub-Committee's hearing he claimed privilege under the Fifth Amendment to the United States Constitution and refused to answer certain questions put to him, particularly with regard to his membership of the Communist Party.
-On 22 October 1952, the Secretary-General informed him that he was very much concerned about this matter, and placed him on special leave pending receipt of the advice of a group of eminent persons.
-On 31 October 1952 the Director of Personnel requested him not to enter United Nations Headquarters during that period of special leave.
+After first holding a temporary (later termed temporary-indefinite) contract, then fixed-term contracts, the Applicant received a permanent contract on 26 November 1950.
+On 11 November 1952 he appeared as a witness before the Internal Security Sub-Committee of the United States Senate, which was investigating the activities of United States citizens employed by the United Nations.
+At the Sub-Committee's hearing, he said that he was not at present a member of the Communist Party, but, claiming privilege under the Fifth Amendment to the United States Constitution, he refused to answer certain questions put to him with regard to earlier events.

+On 20 November 1952, the Secretary-General informed him that he was very much concerned about this matter, and placed him on special leave pending receipt of the advice of a group of eminent persons.

-On 1 December 1952 the Secretary-General communicated to the Applicant the "opinion" of the Commission of Jurists, drawing his attention to "the fourth part of this report, which relates to 'Principles with Regard to Officers Accused or Suspected of Disloyalty to the Host Country'."
+On 1 December 1952 the Secretary-General communicated to the Applicant the report of the Commission of Jurists, drawing his attention to "the fourth part of this report, which related to 'Principles with Regard to Officers Accused or Suspected of Disloyalty to the Host Country'."